kesboh/Parametric-CRC-in-C/README.md

 # Parametric CRC in C
 Something that came about after being somewhat anoyed at the various CRC "CCITT" implementations and otherwise generally hard-coded ("not the one I want") variants that are out there.
-This is a fully parametric implementation that allows any type of CRC to be produced, while generating no unnecessary code.
+This is a fully parametric implementation that allows any type of CRC to be produced, while generating only the required code.

 # Features
 * Variable length (8-, 16-, 32- and 64 bit)